 - Test it with real users – Assumptions can be validated by conducting usability testing with your target users.
 Identify some tasks that you would expect these users to complete on your website and assess how easy or difficult it was for them to do so.
 Ask questions about their viewing and scrolling experience so as to gain insights about the length and clarity of your content.

-- Track and optimise – Install tools like CrazyEgg (or alternatives such as Hotjar or Lucky Orange), which is an online application that provides you with usage tracking tools such as Heat map, Scroll map, Overlay, and Confetti to track how your visitors use your website.
-Collect data over a period of time, which could be used to continue optimising your content’s length and layout.
+- Track and optimise – Install tools like CrazyEgg (or alternatives such as Hotjar or Lucky Orange), an online application that provides you with usage tracking tools such as Heat map, Scroll map, Overlay, and Confetti to track how visitors use your website.
+Collect data over a period of time, which can be used to continue optimising your content’s length and layout.